 And, most of all, I don’t like telling people to do things they don’t want to do.

-(LOL I just remembered the infamous scene from the video of my son’s first birthday where I’m emploring his dad, “Don’t make ‘im do what he doesn’t want to do!” – in my, then, wicked thick Boston accent…which has gone by the wayside over the years, but that’s neither here nor there – I just didn’t want you reading my posts in a Boston accent.
+(LOL I just remembered the infamous scene from the video of my son’s first birthday where I’m imploring his dad, “Don’t make ‘im do what he doesn’t want to do!” in my then-wicked-thick Boston accent, which has gone by the wayside over the years.
+But that’s neither here nor there.
+I just didn’t want you reading my posts in a Boston accent.
 My son is 30 years old now and still taunts me, “Don’t make ‘im do what he doesn’t want to do!”)

 Anyway, just know that I’m not enjoying this, but I’m telling you these tasks MUST be taken care of if you are going to have a legitimate business.

 I’m going to try to make it as painless as possible, though.

 First, I’ll gently share the list of things you’re going to need to take care of and then I’m going to give you some strategies to tackle the tasks in a way that doesn’t feel like torture.

 Don’t panic … you’re not alone!

 We’re in this together and I’m cheering for you.
 While I’ve completed these tasks for my own business, each individual business and business owner is unique so everyone will address these to-dos in their own way.

-Tasks the Must be Completed to Transform from Hobbyist to Entrepreneur
+Tasks that Must be Completed to Transform from Hobbyist to Entrepreneur

-1. Deciding on a legal structure for your business (contact account/lawyer for help with this),
+1. Deciding on a legal structure for your business (contact accountant/lawyer for help with this):

 - Limited Liability Company